 The manufacturer may require that defective products be returned or that digital pictures be provided to support the claim.
 Returned products are to be shipped prepaid to the manufacturer for investigation.
 Transportation fees to ship the product back to the purchaser will be paid by the manufacturer.
-All parts covered by this warranty are limited according to the table below.
+Repair work covered by the warranty, executed at the purchaser's domicile by an authorized qualified technician requires the prior approval of the manufacturer.
+All parts and labour costs covered by this warranty are limited according to the table below.

 The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
 The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
 A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-This warranty applies to products purchased after March 1st, 2015.
+This warranty applies to products purchased after September 1st, 2015.

-WARRANTY AI VARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
-Lifetime N/A Surrounds, ash drawer, trims (extrusions), and convector air-mate.
-5 years N/A Removable stainless steel combustion chamber components, deflectors, and supports.
-5 years N/A Glass retainers, handle assembly, and air control mechanism.
-3 years N/A Carbon steel combustion chamber components.
-2 years N/A Paint (peeling), plating (defective manufacture), ceramic glass (thermal breakage only), gaskets, insulation, and oven thermometer.
-1 year N/A Firebricks, vermiculite combustion chamber components, oven mitt, and cooking accessories.
-N/A N/A All parts replaced under the warranty.
-90 days N/A
+WARRANTY APPLICATION DESCRIPTION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame Lifetime 5 years Ceramic glass, plating (manufacturing defect) and convector air-mate Lifetime N/A Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), vermiculite, C-Cast or equivalent baffle, secondary air tubes, removable stainless steel combustion chamber, deflectors and supports 7 years N/A Handle assembly, glass retainers and air control mechanism 5 years 3 years Removable carbon steel combustion chamber components 5 years N/A Standard and optional blower, heat sensors, switches, rheostat, wiring and electronics 2 years 1 year Paint (peeling), gaskets, insulation, ceramic fiber blankets, refractory bricks (fireplace only), and other options 1 year N/A All parts replaced under the warranty 90 days N/A

-^{}Subject to limitations above.
-Picture required.
+Subject to limitations above Picture required Limited to one replacement